chriseyre2000/kino_wardley/Syntax.md

 It has an optional `label` offset [vertical, horizontal] that can be used to shift the location of the label relative to it's component point.
 This can be helpful to make the diagram clearer.

 There is an optional attribute of inertia that will mark the component as being harder to evolve.

+There is an optional attribute of xor which will display a crossed out square instead of a circle.

 ### evolve